 I have been headteacher at Greenhill Primary School since September 2009.
 I studied Primary Education at Bradford University and qualified as a teacher in 1997.
 I continued my studies through the Open University, gaining a Masters degree in Education in 2001.
 I have previously taught in three other primary schools in the Wakefield District.
 I am a Local leader of Education and in this role I have supported other schools in the Wakefield area.
 Prior to training as a teacher, I worked for the Civil Service and two large insurance companies.
 Away from school, I enjoy music, photography and gardening.
 I enjoy studying and my current challenge is learning Bridge.

-I am Vice-Chair of the Governing Body and have been a governor at the Greenhill School for 5 years.
+I am Vice-Chair of the Governing Body and have been a governor at the Greenhill School for over 10 years.
 I have extensive experience of being a governor in both primary and secondary schools.

 I was appointed as Associate Member of the Governing Body, following my retirement from work in September 2011.
 My close association with Greenhill School goes back to January 1987, when I started clerking meetings of the Governing Body.
 In this role, I have learnt a lot about the school and its history.
 I worked as an Administrative Officer in the Education Departments of both Wakefield District Council and the West Riding County Council for a total of 43 years.
 My experience was varied and included working in School Governor Services, which developed my knowledge of school issues and, particularly, school governance legislation.
 My other interests include: reading, meeting friends, Leeds United, watching “soaps”, music of all kinds and dancing.